jatin-12-2002/BERT_POSTAG/README.md

 ## PROBLEM STAEMENT

-In this project we will be performing one of the most famous task in the field of nautal language processing i,e Parts of Speech Tagging using BERT.
+In this project we will be performing one of the most famous task in the field of natural language processing i,e Parts of Speech Tagging using BERT.

 ## DESCRIPTION OVERVIEW